 Walking Distance – 14 to 15 km, Duration: 7-8 hours

 10th, early morning we will trek to Gorak Shep.
 This is the most awaited day of the entire EBC trek.
 We will stroll towards Gorak Shep.
 After leaving Lobuche, we will get a sight of the Khumbu Glacier.
-Trail to Base Camp has gradual ups and downs.
+The trail to Base Camp has gradual ups and downs.
 Hiking becomes rough as when we will be near to Gorak Shep.
 Because we’ll have to walk over a large rock with up and down structure.

 But some of the trekkers climb Kala Pattar at noon (5,545m/ 18,188ft) and next morning hike to EBC.

-To avoid altitude problems, we will walk slowly afterwards to Gorak Shep than before.
+To avoid altitude problems, we will walk slowly afterward to Gorak Shep than before.
 When we reach the top of Khumbu Glacier, a mesmerizing view of the Khumbu Icefall will be in front of us.

-Few hours walk from the top, finally we will be in the Everest Base Camp, 5364m.
+Few hours walk from the top, finally, we will be in the Everest Base Camp, 5364m.
 Regards yourself as a lucky man who is standing at Everest Base Camp.
 The Everest Base Camp is immensely beautiful itself though we can see majestic views of Mt.
 Nuptse, Pumori, and Khumbuste.

 After spending some time at the base camp, we will trek down to Gorak Shep.

 This night will be a challenging night for you as it is above 5000m.
 Overnight in Gorak Shep.